In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 4K video export

-4k export to video wasn’t a huge feature to implement, but since I didn’t have an Android device that supported 4k, it made testing tricky.
-I ended up getting an hour to test on a friend’s phone which I hope is enough to have caught any issues.
+4K export to video wasn’t a huge feature to implement.
+However, since I didn’t have an Android device that supported 4K, testing was tricky.
+I ended up getting an hour to test on a friend’s phone which I hoped was enough to have caught any issues.

 Manual camera controls